Aiden-p77/Readme/README.md

 I'm a Software Developer experienced with Delphi and C# programming languages also familiar with some basics of Server management using Windows Server & Linux.

-* 🌍  I'm based in Iran(and traveled TTürkiye
+* 🌍  I'm based in Iran(and traveled Türkiye)
 * 🖥️  See my resume at [Linkedin](https://www.linkedin.com/in/aiden-kazemzadeh-19b1a9196/)
 * ✉️  You can contact me at [abolfazl77ka@gmail.com](mailto:abolfazl77ka@gmail.com)
 * 🚀  I'm currently working on [RahnamaSoft](https://www.rahnamasoft.com/)
-* 🧠  I'm learning AI Development and PHP
+* 🧠  I'm learning AI Development and ASP.NET
 * 🤝  I'm open to collaborating on Open Source Projects

 ### Skills